johnfn/boom.js/STYLE.md

 Rationale: It's good to have a set of standards. tslint even catches a few bugs.

-#### Private methods annotated with an underscore
+#### Prefix private methods with an underscore

 Rationale: Inevitably people are going to use this project from JavaScript.
-If they do so, it should be Obvious and Ugly that they are doing the wrong thing (and by that, I mean using private methods, not using JavaScript... though that works, too. :-)
+If they do so, it should be Obvious that they are doing the wrong thing (and by that, I mean using private methods, not using JavaScript... though that is also accurate :-)

+#### The name of the backing variable for getters/setters called `foo` should be `_foo`

+Rationale: We may as well standardize on something, and this is a common practice.
+It also allows the property to be discoverable by the Inspector.

 #### Prefer `const` over `let`, even for arrays and objects where inner values change